 - Finally, termites can burrow for years before you notice them feasting away on your property.
 This is why a regular inspection from a pest professional is so important.
-Whether you’ve noticed the signs of an infestation or want to take the extra step towards termite control and prevention, contact the termite experts at Native Pest Management.
-We’ll make sure your home remains termite-free, keeping your house – one of your biggest assets – safe and secure.
+Whether you’ve noticed the signs of an infestation or want to take the extra step towards West Palm Beach termite control and prevention, contact the termite experts at Native Pest Management.
+We’ll make sure your home remains pest-free, keeping your house – one of your biggest assets – safe and secure.

 Our service was great.
 Technician was very detailed and professional.
 I highly recommend this company